 Part I takes two years, with Part II and Part III a further year each.
 In the first year (designated as Part IA) students have to choose a Mathematics course and three Science courses from a large selection.
-In the second year (Part IB) students take three courses.
-The spread is up to you: for example, it could be Physics A, Physics B and Materials Science at one end of the spectrum, or Pharmacology, Neurobiology and Experimental Psychology at another.
-The first selection will lead you into Part II Physics, Astrophysics, or Material Science (each then offering the possibility of MSc degree in Part III), while the second allows you to choose Part II in Pharmacology, Physiology, Neuroscience, Psychology or History & Philosophy of Science.
+In the second year (Part IB) students take three courses that follow from their first year selections.
+The spread is up to you: for example, in Part IB it could be Physics A, Physics B and Materials Science at one end of the spectrum, or Pharmacology, Neurobiology and Experimental Psychology at another.
+The first selection will lead you into Part II Physics, Astrophysics, or Material Science (each then offering the possibility of a MSci degree in Part III), while the second allows you to choose Part II in Pharmacology, Physiology, Neuroscience, Psychology or History & Philosophy of Science.

 We broadly divide Natural Sciences into Physical and Biological (although there is a lot happening at the interface) and, accordingly, there are two separate Directors of Studies for these two streams.
 However, we do not like to pigeon-hole students as one or the other.
 Many students take a combination of physical and biological subjects in Part I, which we actively encourage, and so naturally have a foothold in both camps.